Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Numerical Study

 \paragraph{The performance of {\rapex} on {\maxquad}. } \ \

-\textbf{Experiment setting.} We first evaluate the performance of {\rapex} on small-scale {\maxquad} with varying piece number $k$, smoothness $L$ and initial QG estimates $\hat{\mu}_1$, as reported in Table~\ref{tab:com_rapex_max_quad}.
-In all experiments, we set the dimension ($d$) to $300$, cut number ($m$) to $50$, the optimal QG modulus ($\mu^*$) to $1.0$, and terminate {\rapex} once {\rapex} improves the upper bound (Algorithm~\ref{alg:mu_unknown} enters Line~\ref{enu:end_mu_unknown}) with $\Delta_s\leq 10^{-6}$.
-Ipopt~\cite{wachter2006implementation} is used as a baseline to provide optimal objective $(f^*)$.
+\textbf{Experiment setting.} We first evaluate the performance of {\rapex} on small-scale {\maxquad} with varying the number of pieces $k$, smoothness $L$ and initial QG estimates $\hat{\mu}_1$, as reported in Table~\ref{tab:com_rapex_max_quad}.
+In all experiments, we set the dimension ($d$) to $300$, number of cuts ($\bundleSize$) to $50$, the optimal QG modulus ($\mu^*$) to $1.0$, and terminate {\rapex} once {\rapex} improves the upper bound (Algorithm~\ref{alg:mu_unknown} enters Line~\ref{enu:end_mu_unknown}) with $\Delta_s\leq 10^{-6}$.
+Ipopt~\cite{wachter2006implementation} is used to compute a reference optimal objective value $(f^*)$.